 Dog-Friendly Parks in Narooma

 The majority of the off-leash areas around Narooma are beaches, but there are also some off-leash parks available.

 In the centre of Narooma, head to the NATA Oval, where dogs are allowed 24-hours off-leash, except during authorised events.
-The reserve is mostly enclosed, has water facilities and is popular with locals.
+The reserve is mostly (but not fully) enclosed, has water facilities and is popular with locals.
 I’ve also heard recent reports of a stick library!

 There’s also a 24-hour off-leash reserve in Dalmeny, the un-named grass reserve on the northern side of the Mort Avenue and Thompson Parade roundabout.
 Unfortunately though, the area is quite small and it’s near the main road.

 Dog-Friendly Walks in Narooma

 Narooma has a great selection of dog-friendly walks, where leashed dogs are welcome.

 The highlight has to be the Mill Bay Boardwalk, on the northern side of Wagonga Inlet at Narooma.
 The 350m long boardwalk runs between the Apex Park and Riverview Road, and is an easy walk, especially if you regularly stop along the way to look for stingrays and fish.